MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps.md

 > [!NOTE]
 > - This should work for Windows, Linux, and macOS, but these steps have only been tested on Windows.
 If changes are needed, please let us know using the **Feedback** section at the bottom of this article.
-> - You can find the files representing the result of this article in [Sample: PowerShell functions using Dataverse Web API](samples/powershell-web-api-samples.md)
+> - If you want to skip the step-by-step instructions and explanations, you can find the files representing the completed steps for this article in [Sample: PowerShell functions using Dataverse Web API](samples/powershell-web-api-samples.md)

 ## Prerequisites